United States 2015-P John F. Kennedy $1 Coin

 The Presidential Dollar Coin Act (Public Law 109-145) was passed into law on December 22, 2005.
 The Act compelled the Secretary of the Treasury to “mint coins in commemoration of each of the Nation’s past Presidents and their spouses, respectively, to improve circulation of the $1 coin, [and] to create a new bullion coin”.
 The architects of the law, citing the success of the 50 States Commemorative Coin Program (31 U.S.C.
 5112(l)), believed that the introduction of regularly changing designs would radically increase demand for a $1 coin, which despite early signs of consumer interest, had failed to achieve widespread use after its debut in 2000.

-The first four Presidential dollar designs debuted in 2007, and like the Sacagawea dollar that preceded them, the coins found little public support in commerce.
+The first four Presidential dollar designs debuted in 2007, but–like the Sacagawea dollar that preceded them–the coins found little public support in commerce.
 In 2011, the United States Mint curtailed the production of the Presidential (and Native American) dollar coins and began to strike them solely for the purpose of selling them to collectors.

 The coin was struck as a numismatic collectible and not produced in quantity for circulation.
 Demand for the popular president elevated the mintage figures for this issue over that of the other 2015 releases.